Every Eclipse Through 2030

 Do I need special glasses to watch a lunar eclipse?

-No. A lunar eclipse is completely safe to watch with the naked eye, binoculars, or a telescope — you're looking at the Moon, not the Sun, and the eclipsed Moon is dimmer than a normal full moon.
+No. A lunar eclipse is completely safe to watch with the naked eye, binoculars, or a telescope.
+You're looking at the Moon, not the Sun, and the eclipsed Moon is dimmer than a normal full moon.
 Eclipse glasses are only for SOLAR eclipses, where you're looking toward the Sun and must use ISO 12312-2 protection at all times except during the brief totality of a total eclipse.

 What is a blood moon?

 'Blood moon' is the nickname for a total lunar eclipse, when the fully eclipsed Moon glows a deep red or copper instead of going dark.
-Earth blocks the direct sunlight, but our atmosphere bends a little reddened light — the combined glow of every sunrise and sunset on the planet — around the edges and onto the Moon.
+Earth blocks the direct sunlight, but our atmosphere bends a little reddened light (the combined glow of every sunrise and sunset on the planet) around the edges and onto the Moon.

 What's the difference between a total, annular, and partial eclipse?